-And that’s exactly why Professor Martin J. Herrmann, a psychologist at the Center of Mental Health at Wurzburg University Hospital, combined efforts with researchers from the Department of Clinical Psychology at the University of Wurzburg to explore ways of improving the effectiveness of cognitive behavioral therapy—specifically by using a transcranial magnetic stimulation.
-Hermann understood the promise of magnetic stimulation in the brain, as previous studies showed that this can advance the effectiveness of unlearning anxiety responses.
+That’s why Professor Martin J. Hermann, a psychologist at the Center of Mental Health at Wurzburg University Hospital, combined efforts with the Department of Clinical Psychology at the University of Wurzburg to explore additional treatment methods that could supplement cognitive behavioral therapy—specifically by using a transcranial magnetic stimulation.
+Hermann understood the promise of magnetic stimulation in the brain, as previous studies show that this can advance effectiveness of unlearning anxiety responses.
 So, he led the team in exploring whether this could translate into treating the fear of heights.

-So, transcranial magnetic stimulation proved to effectively treat patients with a severe fear of heights.
-But what about other anxiety sufferers?
-Those who fear public places, germs, small spaces.
+What about other phobia sufferers?
 Would it help these individuals as well?
 While we don’t yet know that answer, Herrmann and the rest of the research team plan to find it.
 They hope to conduct another virtual reality study in the near future, but this time for those who suffer with arachnophobia: or the extreme fear of spiders.